Samuel107/telekinesis-project/README.md

 # Fabulous Nutmeg Project
 Unity Google Cardboard VR Application

 A classmate and I decided to start working on creating a virtualy reality application for iPhones/androids.
 We presented our VR application in one of our IUB classes to demonstarte the uniqueness of virtual reality.
 I really enjoyed my time working with VR so I decided to continue working on the project in my spare time.
-I will be posting my Javascript here that I create, along with a short screenshot video to demonstrate the script in Unity.
+I will be posting mostly Javascript (and some C#) that I created, along with a short screenshot video to demonstrate the script in Unity.
 My goal is to create simple, understandable scripts that works with the Google Cardboard magnet input.
 There are a few things that you need to set up before using these exact scripts which I will not go over (such as using certain components on gameObjects, moving Google Cardboard folder since C# files are compilied before Javascript which can cause conflictions, or hierarchy order of GameObjects).

 I recommend using Unity 5.3.3f1 with my scripts as other version will most likely cause errors.
 The Cardboard SDK for Unity I used is version 0.7.2 (or maybe 0.6.0, no clear cut answer).
 I will be using the prefabs CardboardMain for headset motion tracking and CardboardReticle for crosshairs/gameObject selection.
 You get these when importing the Cardboard SDK for Unity (link will be below to download this).
 Note the Cardboard SDK requires Unity 5.2.1 or later on 5/17/2016.
 The OS I will mostly be working on is Windows 7/10, but will be importing zip Unity project to Mac to build for iPhones.
 All testing is done on iPhone 5s. https://developers.google.com/cardboard/unity/download